Our Verdict

 Fold and Unfold

-There is a button on the handle to initiate the fold and a manual lock on the side to keep it closed.
+A button on the handle to initiate the fold and a manual lock on the side to keep it closed.
 Unfolding includes releasing the latch and giving it a shake to open.

 Storage

 The Kolcraft offers a child's snack tray with a single cup holder and snack spot.
-While we thnk little ones will enjoy having snacks close at hand, we'd rather the entire stroller be easier to use or better quality than have a tray.
+While we think little ones will enjoy having snacks close at hand, we'd rather the entire stroller be easier to use or better quality than have a tray.
 There is also a parent console with dual cup holders.
-The cup holders are shallow and taller items might topple out over bumps.
+The cup holders are shallow, and taller items might topple out over bumps.
 When the canopy is in the closed position, it collides with the parent tray.

 Harness